 Well, let’s put a leader in a position to be squeezed and see what comes out?

 Here’s the thing though…what comes out is usually a determined by what is put in.

 So here is the question that must be asked, “What do we put into our hearts as leaders?”
 Is it humility or pride?
 Is is servant-minded or step-on minded?
 Is it give or take?
 The list can go on and on… but be sure of this, something is going into your heart.

 Here is a great analogy: Let’s say you have an orange and it represents your heart.
-Squeeze it and orange juice is suppose to comes out.
+Squeeze it, and orange juice is supposed to come out.
 Now, instead of putting that juice back in, you decide to put black ink back in.
 Guess what comes out the next time you are squeezed?
 Black ink.
 Even though the orange is still there on the outside does not mean that orange juice is still on the inside.

 As leaders, it is not a matter of if but when we will be squeezed.
 So, what is going to come out?

 Orange juice is so good.
 It has lots of vitamins.
-Black ink just really does nothing more than stains.
+The black ink really does nothing more than stains.
 Let’s make sure our leadership does not stain.

 Remember… THINK LEADERSHIP

 Follow me on Twitter at: https://twitter.com/thebookchamber